miayam/miayam.github.io/_posts/2017-08-06-word-is-meaningful.md

 I believe in these words!

 > When you find a path to the top, "Is it too abrupt?
 Is that possible?"
-None of that
+> None of that matters!
-> matters!
 You just have to climb!
 >
 > If you are lacking the talent, then ask for the help of others without shame!
 >
 > Dirty your own hands even if you have to bear the contempt of the ones you love
 > in order to get to the top, in order to quench this thirst that is burning every
 > man.
 Getting to the top!
+If you can't aim to the top alone, then find someone to
+> go with you.
+>
 >
 > What should a man not chosen by God do?
 >